FedProphet: Memory-Efficient Federated Adversarial Training via Robust and Consistent Cascade Learning: Local Client Design

 \subsection{Robustness-Consistency Relationship in Adversarial Cascade Learning}

-While we have guaranteed the robustness of the whole model in adversarial cascade learning, the poor performance caused by objective inconsistency is not addressed.
-Since the early exit loss is not equivalent to the joint loss, the gradient $\nabla_{\vw_m} l_m$ provided by the early exit loss is not the same as the gradient $\nabla_{\vw_m} l$ provided by the joint loss either, leading to suboptimal model updates.
-To improve the performance, we need to reduce the gradient difference $\Vert \nabla_{\vw_m} l- \nabla_{\vw_m} l_m\Vert$.
+While we have guaranteed the backbone robustness with adversarial cascade learning, the poor performance caused by the objective inconsistency of cascade learning is not addressed.
+Since the early exit loss $l_m$ is not equivalent to the joint loss $l$, the gradient $\nabla_{\vw_m} l_m$ provided by the early exit loss is not the same as $\nabla_{\vw_m} l$ either, leading to suboptimal model updates.
+To mitigate the inconsistency, we need to reduce the gradient difference $\Vert \nabla_{\vw_m} l- \nabla_{\vw_m} l_m\Vert$.

 There is usually no upper bound on the gradient difference since the auxiliary model can be arbitrarily different from the backbone model.
 However, under the adversarial cascade learning with both module robustness and backbone model robustness, we can derive an upper bound on the gradient difference with the following lemma: \begin{lemma} If the early exit loss $l_m$ has $\beta_m$-smoothness and $(\epsilon_m,c_m)$-robustness on $\vz_m$, the joint loss $l$ has $\beta_m'$-smoothness and $(\epsilon_m,c_M)$-robustness on $\vz_m$, we have